Alvin C. Warnick Lecture Series

 About Dr. Warnick

-At the time he came to Florida, ranches in the state were plagued with severe mineral deficiencies, screw worm was a major pest, cattle were largely unimproved genetically and management was minimal.
-Dr. Warnick was one of a team of scientists at the University of Florida who brought science to bear on these problems and, as a result, changed the face of the industry.
+Warnick brought modern reproductive management to the Florida beef cattle industry.
 He was the first person to palpate cows for reproductive diagnoses in the state of Florida.
-He evaluated effects of crossbreeding, level of nutrition, and many other factors for their effects on reproduction and led efforts to incorporate artificial insemination and embryo transfer into cattle management schemes.
+He evaluated effects of crossbreeding, level of nutrition, and many other factors and led efforts to incorporate artificial insemination and embryo transfer into cattle management schemes.
 He is probably best known for his work characterizing reproductive function of Bos indicus cattle.

 Past Alvin C. Warnick Lecturers

-Milo Wiltbank, Professor, Department of Dairy Science, University of Wisconsin
+Milo Wiltbank, Department of Dairy Science, University of Wisconsin

 Pivotal periods and prevention of pregnancy loss in dairy cattle and embryo recipients